 We own a number of registered service marks, including REPAY® and REPAY REALTIME ELECTRONIC PAYMENTS®, and we have other pending applications.
 We also own a number of domain names, including www.repay.com.
-For additional information regarding some of the risks relating to our intellectual property see "Risk"

-Factors - Risks Related to Our Business - We may not be able to successfully manage our intellectual property and may be subject to infringement claims." in Part I, Item 1A of this Annual Report on Form 10-K.
+For additional information regarding some of the risks relating to our intellectual property see the section entitled "Risk Factors - Risks Related to Our Business - We may not be able to successfully manage our intellectual property and may be subject to infringement claims."